Watery Stool in Newborn Babies – Is It Normal?

-New mothers can often be nervous about things that discomfort their little one.
-For example, often mothers worry about the colour and consistency of their infant’s stool.
+New mothers can often be nervous about things that discomfort their little ones.
+From feeding to bathing, there are many subjects where parents may feel otherwise about their babies’ health and do everything to ensure their babies’ health is at utmost security.
+For example, mothers often worry about the colour and consistency of their infant’s stool.
 A change in colour and consistency can cause them to feel burdened and stressed.
-Here we discuss what it means when an infant has a watery stool and whether it is normal.
+But is it something to worry about?
+Here, we discuss what it means when an infant has a watery stool and whether it is normal.

 Is It Normal for A Newborn’s Poop to Be Watery?

 Newborn babies do not have a fully developed intestine, and hence they do not absorb food very well.
 As a result, most of it is passed through the stool.
 Once absorption improves, the stool becomes thicker and reduces in frequency.
-Therefore, it is normal for infants to pass frequent and watery stool.
+Therefore, it is normal for infants to pass frequent and watery stools.
 A healthy yet watery stool is yellowish-brown coloured and similar to the consistency of mustard.
-Sometimes the stool had seed like particles that are generally white.
+Sometimes the stool has seed-like particles that are generally white.
 There is, however, a need to be watchful so that parents do not miss any signs of diarrhoea or other concerning symptoms.

-What are the Causes of Watery Stool in A Newborn Baby?
+What Are the Causes of Watery Stools in a Newborn Baby?

 Watery poop in an infant is a cause for worry when you notice symptoms of diarrhoea.
-Diarrhoea will cause the stool to be very runny and also bowel movements will become more frequent than what is expected during a 24 hour period.
+Diarrhoea will cause the stool to be very runny, and bowel movements will become more frequent than what is expected during a 24-hour period.
+Along with diarrhoea, you may also notice fever, poor appetite and low energy in your baby.

 The following signs are indicative of an infant having diarrhoea: